 Funding Focus Areas

-Colorado Springs Health Foundation has identified five funding focus areas.
+Colorado Springs Health Foundation has identified four funding focus areas.
 These areas align with the Foundation’s mission, community need, community and stakeholder input, and the population health framework described above.

 - Expand access to healthcare for those in greatest need.
-This includes care for physical, mental, oral and/or substance use disorder-related concerns.
+This includes care for physical, mental, oral and/or substance use disorder-related concerns, and initiatives to address the healthcare workforce shortage.

 - Prevent suicide